CorfuDB/CorfuDB/docs/mvcc/mvcc.md

 #Server Side MVCC Implementation

 ##Motivation
-Currently, clients using CorfuTable have version rollback/sync supported by VersionLockedObject.
+Currently, clients using CorfuTable have MVCC rollback/sync supported by VersionLockedObject.
 However, when querying a key at a certain version, the whole table must be rolled back to that version, requiring blocking calls.